TheNathannator/PlasticBand-Unity/Packages/com.thenathannator.plasticband/README.md

 # PlasticBand-Unity

-A package for the [Unity InputSystem](https://github.com/Unity-Technologies/InputSystem) package that provides mappings and classes for Rock Band and Guitar Hero peripherals.
+An add-on for the [Unity InputSystem](https://github.com/Unity-Technologies/InputSystem) package that provides mappings and classes for Rock Band and Guitar Hero peripherals.

-This package is a work-in-progress.
-More info will be added later.